-Repeated for emphasis: technical problems must be reported to the Online Instructor at least 48 hours prior to the submission deadline, no exceptions!

 Supplemental Instruction

 In Supplemental Instruction (SI), a trained student peer attends the class and then leads group sessions to focus on the challenging concepts and problems in the course.
 SI is purely voluntary; you can attend as often as you like, provided there is space (this is a first-come, first-served program).
 The sessions are collaborative, in that you will be working with classmates to better understand the material.
 The SI leaders will show you effective strategies for studying the course material, which you will have a chance to practice together, and the SI leaders will give you a chance to ask questions or pose your own concerns.